mihailthebuilder/hex-tailwind/README.md

 ## TODO

+- add more content on the h1 / open-graph titles for better SEO
 - Google shows the content instead of metadata; add `data-nosnippet` attribute for dynamic section to avoid it being shown in preview
 - support older Tailwind versions